 - When grieving remember to include grief for the things you wanted to do, but did not do, and take note of those to determine what actions you can take post-divorce.

-However, you write your narrative, make sure that it is living your authentic truth and that you are building your life, rather than feeling torn down.
+However you write your narrative, make sure that it is living your authentic truth and that you are building your life rather than feeling torn down.
 It takes time to write the new narrative, but doing so allows you to be liberated from the past in ways that don’t hide the pain, but use it to transform yourself into the you that you always wanted to be.
+Start by asking yourself:

-What do you need to do to become that person?
+- What do I need to do to become that person?